Dpbm/dna-quantum/readme.md

 ## How it works?

-the bases are encoding in two different basis in the Bloch sphere
+the bases are encoding in two different quantum basis in the Bloch sphere

-$C$ and $G$ are encoded in the computational basis using the $X$ gate, while the $A$ and $U$ encoded in the Hadamard basis using the $H$ gate.
+$C$ and $G$ are encoded in the computational basis using the $X$ gate, while the $A$ and $U$ are encoded in the Hadamard basis using the $H$ gate.

-With this protocol, we insert the input RNA as gates in the cirucit, and the we rotate by $\pi$ using the $RY$ to get the relative base for the DNA.
+With this protocol, we insert the RNA as gates, then we rotate by $\pi$ using the $RY$ to get the relative base for the DNA.

 ![example](./example.png)

 After that, we have encoded values in two different basis.
-To get the relative DNA bases, are used measurements on both $Z$ and $X$, and the values pos-processed by a classical algorithm.
+To get the relative DNA bases, are used measurements on both $Z$ and $X$, and the values are pos-processed by a classical algorithm.

 ## How to use?